sillsdev/TheCombine/docs/user_guide/docs/goals.md

 ### Editing Entry Rows

-You can record, play, and delete an entry's audio recordings with the icons in the Pronunciations column.
-You can delete an entry with the icon in the Delete column.
+You can record, play, or delete an entry's audio recordings with the icons in the Pronunciations column.
+You can delete an entire entry with the icon in the Delete column.

-To edit an entry's vernacular, senses (including glosses and domains), note, or flag, click the icon in the Actions column.
+To edit an entry's vernacular form, senses (including glosses and domains), note, or flag, click the icon in the Actions column.

 ## Merge Duplicates

 This tool automatically finds sets of potential duplicate entries.
-First it presents sets of words with identical vernaculars.
-Then it presents sets with similar vernaculars or identical glosses (or definitions).
+First it presents sets of words with identical vernacular forms.
+Then it presents sets with similar vernacular forms or identical glosses (or definitions).

 ![Merge Duplicates two entries](images/mergeTwo.png)

-Each entry is displayed in one column, and each sense of that entry is a displayed as a tile that you can click-and-drag.
-There are three basic things you can do with a sense: move it, merge it into another sense, or delete it.
+Each entry is displayed in one column, and each sense of that entry is displayed as a card that you can click-and-drag.
+There are three basic things you can do with a sense: move it, merge it with another sense, or delete it.

 ### Move a Sense

-When you click-and-hold a sense, it turns green.
-You can drag-and-drop the sense to a different place in the same column to reorder the senses of that entry.
-Or you can drag-and-drop the sense into another column to move the sense to the other entry.
+When you click-and-hold a sense card, it turns green.
+You can drag-and-drop the sense card to a different place in the same column to reorder the senses of that entry.
+Or you can drag-and-drop the sense card to a different column to move the sense into that other entry.

 ![Merge Duplicates moving a sense](images/mergeMove.png)

-If you want to split an entry with multiple senses into multiple entries, you can drag one of the senses into the empty extra column on the right.
+If you want to split an entry with multiple senses into multiple entries, you can drag one of the sense cards into the empty extra column on the right.

 ### Merge a Sense

-If you drag a sense over another sense, the other sense also turns green.
+If you drag a sense card over another sense card, the other sense card also turns green.

 ![Merge Duplicates merging a sense](images/mergeMerge.png)

-Dropping a sense onto another sense (when they are both green) merges the senses.
+Dropping a sense card onto another sense card (when they are both green) merges the senses.
 This causes a blue sidebar to appear on the right, showing what senses are being merged.

 ![Merge Duplicates senses merged](images/mergeSidebar.png)